azimadosumbekova-a11y/azimadosumbekova-a11y/README.md

 # 👤 About Me

 - 🇰🇬 I'm from Kyrgyzstan
-- 📱 Android Developer (Java / Kotlin)
 - 💻 Frontend Developer (React)
-- 🚀 I love building apps and learning new tech

 ---